siddharth1701/dentex.github.io/source/_posts/2014-01-29-how-to-mux-combine-audio-and-video-with-ytd-dot-dot-dot.markdown

 {% img /images/screenshots/how-to-mux/3.png 300 'YouTube Downloader for Android - FFmpeg mux operations' 'select entry' %}
 {% img /images/screenshots/how-to-mux/4.png 300 'YouTube Downloader for Android - FFmpeg mux operations' 'confirm' %}

-A complete video should be avaiable to open from the Dashboard, tagged with `MUX`.
+A complete video should be avaiable to be opened from the Dashboard, tagged with `MUX`.

 {% img /images/screenshots/how-to-mux/5.png 300 mux entry available %}